-Semis can weigh up to 80,000 pounds, causing collisions to have more fatal outcomes.
-The most catastrophic semi-truck accidents occur in rural areas, where speeds often exceed those in urban environments.
-Nearly 60 percent of fatal large-truck accidents occur near rural areas.
-Fatigue, driver error, and negligence can all play a significant role in a semi-truck crash.
+Semi trucks can weigh up to 80,000 pounds, causing collisions to have more fatal outcomes.
+The most catastrophic semi truck crashes occur in rural areas, where speeds often exceed those in urban environments.
+Nearly 60 percent of fatal large truck accidents occur near rural areas.
+Fatigue, driver error, and negligence can all play a significant role in a semi truck crash.

-If you or a loved one has been injured in crash involving a semi-truck, you have many questions.
+If you or a loved one has been injured in a semi truck crash, you have many questions.
 Siegel Brill’s experienced team of attorneys can help answer your questions, and help you and your family begin the healing process.